fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/drum-meter/README.en.md

 - Meter value is detected by tuning based on the sample image.
 The sample script may not detect a meter value correctly if you use an image prepared by yourself.

-- Please check the following notes.
+- Please check the following notes:
   - Capture so that the meter part occupies most of the camera view.
   - Capture the meter part brightly.
   - Capture so that light is not reflected on the meter part.